growilabs/growi-docs/docs/en/admin-guide/management-cookbook/security.md

 ### User homepage deletion

+- By default, this setting is disabled.
+- Manual deletion of the user homepage (`/user/{username}`) is not possible.
+The user homepage will remain after the user is deleted.
+- If a user's homepage already exists when the user registers (for example, if the `/user/foo` page already exists when the user `foo` registers), the user homepage will be initialized automatically regardless of whether [User homepage deletion](/en/admin-guide/management-cookbook/security.html#user-homepage-deletion) settings is ON or OFF.
+  - Once initialized, the `/user/foo` page and its subordinate pages are completely deleted and replaced by the newly registered user.
+  - This specification has been changed since GROWI v6.2.0.
+Please also see [Upgrade Guide](/en/admin-guide/upgrading/62x.html)

 #### Enable user homepage deletion (Manual Deletion)

 Deleted users' user homepages (`/user/{username}`) can be deleted or completely deleted same way as normal pages.